jalfonsorobles/AWS-Server/README.md

 document.getElementById("signal-" + deviceId).innerText = "SIGNAL";
 ```

-* Using fs.readFileSync adds a newline character '\n' at the end.
+* Using `fs.readFileSync()` adds a newline character `\n` at the end of the stream.
 When sending the request to particle.io, the particle token parameter was very delicate with this and rejected the request as the token had the new line characer.
 A regex to get rid of the new line was used:
 ```JavaScript
 let particleAccessToken = fs.readFileSync(__dirname + '/../../particleAccessToken').toString().replace( /[\r\n]+/gm, "" );
 ```